-Under this section both unforeseeable event and force majeure concepts are considered jointly.
+Under this section, both unforeseeable events and force majeure concepts are considered jointly.
 The other Civil and Commercial Law Code provisions refer to both concepts as if they were one, by using the terms interchangeably.

-The doctrine does not fully agree on the differences between one and the other case, the majority considering that one does address unforeseen circumstances, while the other concept addresses the impossibility of avoiding such events that do not allow the performance under the contract.
+The doctrine does not fully agree on the differences between one and the other case, the majority considering that one addresses unforeseen circumstances, while the other concept addresses the impossibility of avoiding such events that do not allow the performance under the contract.

-The effect of such force majeure is expressed under section 1,732 of the Civil and Commercial Law Code, whereby the debtor will not be liable for damages and interests caused to the creditor because of lack of performance of the obligation, when these result from an objective and absolute impossibility, not attributable to the obliged party, unless (article 1,733).
-The debtor would have committed performance regardless of such force majeure or, if this event would have occurred because of its fault or would have occurred when already in default, if this default had not been motivated by such fortuitous event or force majeure.
+The effect of such force majeure is expressed under section 1,732 of the Civil and Commercial Law Code, whereby the debtor will not be liable for damages and interests caused to the creditor because of lack of performance of the obligation, when these result from an objective and absolute impossibility, not attributable to the obliged party, unless (article 1,733) the debtor would have committed performance regardless of such force majeure or, if this event would have occurred because of its fault or would have occurred when already in default, if this default had not been motivated by such fortuitous event or force majeure.

 Doctrine and court precedents do not agree on the events that can be classified as force majeure, and several sections across the former Civil Law Code and Commercial Law Code did make reference, in specific contracts, to it by defining some of the consequences of a particular application of such concept.
-In order to clarify the concept, the doctrine refers to comparative law, and thus includes acts of God, similar to those defined under English law precedents; acts of the enemy, such as war and blockade; and sovereign acts, meaning a governmental resolution prohibiting, for example, foreign trade, etc.
+In order to clarify the concept, the doctrine refers to comparative law, and thus includes acts of God, similar to those defined under English law precedents; acts of the enemy, such as war and blockade; and sovereign acts, meaning a governmental resolution prohibiting, for example, foreign trade.

-It is less clear whether the doctrine and court precedents support the idea that, in order for the concept to apply, superior, out of the ordinary diligence by the party claiming force majeure should have been applied.
+It is less clear whether the doctrine and court precedents support the idea that, in order for the concept to apply, extraordinary diligence should have been applied by the party claiming force majeure.